fluencelabs/docs/docs/aqua-book/language/types.md

         num = 4,
         inner = InnerStruct(arr = ["a", "b", "c"], num = i[2])
     )

+-- Also, structures can be copied with arguments replacing func copyStruct(someStruct: SomeStruct) -> SomeStruct:
+    <- someStruct.copy(str = "new string")
 ```

 Fields are accessible with the dot operator `.` , e.g. `product.field`.